dreal/dreal.github.io/index.md

 {% endfor %}
 </div><!-- /.tiles -->

-**dReal** is an SMT solver for formulas over the reals.
+**dReal** is an SMT solver for first-order logic formulas over the reals.
 It can handle formulas with a wide range of nonlinear real functions in the framework of
 \\(\delta\\)-complete decision procedures.

 SMT formulas over the real numbers can encode a wide range of problems